Loans Canada Launches Free Credit Score Portal And Is Recognized As One Of Canada’s Top Growing Companies

 In each province and territory in Canada, the maximum payday loan amount you can take out is $1,500.
 That said, the most you can take out also depends on your lender.
 For instance, some payday lenders may only offer as much as $1,000, even though they’re allowed to offer more.

-Moreover, depending on the province you live in there may be additional restrictions on how much your can borrow.
+Moreover, depending on the province you live in there may be additional restrictions on how much you can borrow.
 For example, you can only borrow up to 30% of your net pay in Manitoba and New Brunswick.
 Similarly, you can only borrow up to 50% of your net pay in Ontario, British Columbia and Newfoundland and Labrador.

 Quebec’s regulations surrounding payday loans are similar to other provinces.
-For example, lenders can’t offer loan amounts of more than $1,500 and are not allowed to rollover your loan into a new one.
+For example, lenders can’t offer loan amounts of more than $1,500 and are not allowed to roll over your loan into a new one.
 Also, you must repay the loan no later than 62 days after taking out the loan.
 These rules are the same for most other provinces.

 In Quebec, it is the Consumer Protection Act that governs payday loans.
 The maximum that payday lenders can charge for payday loans in Quebec is significantly lower than in the rest of the country.
 For this province, lenders cannot exceed an annual interest rate (AIR) of 35%.
 This is why payday loans in Quebec are not as popular as in other provinces.